FleekHQ/fleek-docs/docs/dfinity-hosting/site-deployment.md

 Deploying a static site to Dfinity on Fleek is as easy as it is to do so on IPFS, or the Web 2.0 services you know, but don't love much because of their trust-based or centralized approaches.

-With our GitHub integration (you can use other deployment environments through the Fleek CLI) there is no risk of outdated content, or delays.
+With our GitHub integration there is no risk of outdated content, or delays.
 When you push to your repository, Fleek will pick up the changes and update your **canister on Dfinity's Internet Computer accordingly.**

 ## How Does Fleek Host Static Sites on Dfinity?
 Before getting started, let us break down the flow on what is happening when you upload a site to the Internet Computer through Fleek.